AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-graphql-samples.md

 ---
 title: Learning to use GraphQL with AEM - Sample Content and Queries
-description: Learning to use GraphQL with AEM - Sample Content and Queries.
+description: Learn to use GraphQL with AEM to serve content headlessly by exploring sample content and queries.
 ---

 # Learning to use GraphQL with AEM - Sample Content and Queries {#learn-graphql-with-aem-sample-content-queries}

+Learn to use GraphQL with AEM to serve content headlessly by exploring sample content and queries.

 >[!NOTE]
 >